sr99622/Proxmox_Wireless/README.md

 <b>Integrate ISO Directory from Bulk Storage</b>

 As you work with Proxmox and start creating virtual machines, you will start building a collection of iso files, which can be quite large.
-There is a way to integrate them into the PVE from a bulk storage device so that you don't have to dedicate a lot of space from you main drive to house them.
+There is a way to integrate them into the PVE from a bulk storage device so that you don't have to dedicate a lot of space from your main drive to house them.

 The first step is to assign a directory on the bulk storage in which to house the ISO files.
 The name of this directory has a specific requirement in that it should end with the path